rpeszek/my-blogs/posts/2022-10-20-empirical-programming.md

 For that reason alone, it is a good idea to try to broaden the amount of formalism.
 _side_note_end

 These conversation examples were not intended to be exhaustive.
-They are somewhat biased, it is hard for me to present the other view point this way.
+They are biased, it is hard for me to present the other view point this way.
 I invite you to think more about the differences between pragmatists and theorists in both creating and consuming the code.
 I invite you to think more about how each side thinks.